pingan8787/awesome-ai-tools/README.md

 101. [Whatthediff](https://whatthediff.ai/) 👉 The AI powered GitHub app that explains the changes within your pull requests in plain english

 102. [WidgetsAI](https://widgetsai.com/) 👉 WidgetsAI is a no-Code white-label platform that offers monetizable and embeddable AI Widgets.
 With WidgetsAI, you get access to a diverse range of AI widgets, including blog posts and Twitter tweet generators, as well as customizable chatbots.
-Our platform offers configurable API, giving you the flexibility to tailor the AI widgets to your specific needs.
-You can easily integrate these widgets with your own API keys or use shared keys for added convenience.
-Additionally, our direct payment system via Stripe allows you to monetize your AI widgets and earn money from sharing them with your audience.

 103. [Xokind](https://www.xokind.com/) 👉 AI platform for product & data teams to leverage Machine Learning and large AI models via a simple API endpoint.